gummikana/NoMoreMoney/rules.md

 How to play
 ===========

 No More Money usually takes 4 to 9 rounds to play.
-At the end of each round the dice are rolled and may cause Crashes.
+At the end of each round the dice are rolled and may cause crashes.
 The short game ends after the 4th crash and the long game ends after 5th crash.
 After the final crash, the player with most gold pieces wins the game.

 Each round is divided in to 6 steps.
 Each is explained in detail in the following pages.